stegua/stegua.github.com/source/_posts/2013-02-05-gomory-cuts-with-cplex.markdown

 You can draw the lattice of integer points, and once you have found a new cutting plane, you show that it _cuts off_ the optimum solution of the LP relaxation.

-This post presents a naive (textbook) implementation of Gomory cuts that uses the basic solution computed by CPLEX, the commercial Linear Programming solver used in our lab sessions.
+This post presents a naive (textbook) implementation of **Fractional Gomory Cuts** that uses the basic solution computed by CPLEX, the commercial Linear Programming solver used in our lab sessions.
 In practice, this post is an online supplement to one of my last exercise session.

-In order to solve the *"blackboard"* examples with CPLEX, it is necessary to use a couple of functions that a few years ago were undocumented.
-GUROBI has very similar functions, but they are currently undocumented.
+In order to solve the *"blackboard"* examples with [CPLEX](http://www-01.ibm.com/software/integration/optimization/cplex-optimizer/), it is necessary to use a couple of functions that a few years ago were undocumented.
+[GUROBI](http://www.gurobi.com) has very similar functions, but they are currently undocumented.

 As usual, all the sources used to write this post are publicly available on [my GitHub repository](https://github.com/stegua/MyBlogEntries/tree/master/GomoryCut).